phonegap/phonegap-docs/docs/1-getting-started/1-install-phonegap/2-cli.html.md

 There are a few simple requirements you'll need prior to installing the PhoneGap CLI:

 - [node.js](http://nodejs.org/) - a JavaScript runtime to build your JavaScript code
-- [ios-sim](https://github.com/phonegap/ios-sim#installation) - an iOS simulator for iOS development (Mac only)
 - [git](http://git-scm.com) - used in the background by the CLI to download assets.
-It comes pre-installed on some operating systems, to see if you already have it installed, type `git` from the command line.
+It comes pre-installed on some operating systems.
+   To see if you already have it installed, type `git` from the command line.

 ###Install Steps